FivesquareSoftware/Cumulus/README.markdown

 #### Linking Dependencies

-Make sure you link the _Security_ framework (to handle certificate based auth) and _MobileCoreServices_ framework (for iOS), or _CoreServices_ framework (for Mac OS).
+Make sure the _Security_ framework (to handle certificate based auth) and _MobileCoreServices_ framework are linked (for iOS), or _CoreServices_ framework (for Mac OS).

-You must use the -ObjC linker flag (at least, you could also use -force_load="${BUILT_PRODUCTS_DIR}/libCumulus.a" or -all_load if you wanted to be more agressive) in order to link in the categories defined in Cumulus.
+You must use the -ObjC linker flag (at least—you could also use -force_load="${BUILT_PRODUCTS_DIR}/libCumulus.a" or -all_load if you wanted to be more agressive) in order to link in the categories defined in Cumulus.

 #### Tests